 Further limitations of statistics by cause of death result from the periodic revision of the International Classification of Diseases.
 Data might not be comparable among countries or areas if different revisions of the Classification were used.
 Similarly, comparison over time for one country or area is not appropriate if different revisions were applied in the country.
-For a detailed indication of the revision that countries have used when cause of deaths data are available, see table 20-1 in the technical notes.
+For a correspondence between ICD-10 and ICD-9, please see table 20-1 below.